QMCSoftware/QMCSoftware/qmcpy/README.md

 ## Developers
 This package was originally developed in MATLAB by Fred J. Hickernell.<br>
 Translated to Python by Sou-Cheng T. Choi and Aleksei Sorokin.

+If you find Qmcpy helpful in your work, please support us by citing the following work:

+Fred J. Hickernell, Sou-Cheng T. Choi, and Aleksei Sorokin, “QMC  Community Software.”
+MATLAB and Python 3 software, 2019.
+Work in progress.
+Available from https://github.com/QMCSoftware/QMCSoftware

 ### Tips
 It may be helpful to create a virtual environment for this project.<br>